jeremygraslie/jeremygraslie/README.md

 - 👀 I’m interested in ...
 Solving problems with automation and orchestration
 - 🌱 I’m currently learning ...
 HTML, CSS, and Javascript via www.TheOdinProject.com
 - 💞️ I’m looking to collaborate on ... anything and everything that will help me become a better programmer!
-- 📫 How to reach me ... email me at jeremy.graslie@gmail.com, find me on discord at `Jeremy Graslie#2056`
+- 📫 How to reach me ... email me at jeremy.graslie@gmail.com, find me on discord @ `jeremygraslie`

 <!---
 jeremygraslie/jeremygraslie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.